 This is a step that should only need doing once to each bluetooth module.
 It comes programmed from the factory called ‘HC05’ and set to a baud rate of 9600.
 Before use, we need to set the baud rate to 115200, and change the name - potentially to that of the car it will be fitted to.

-When the eChook Arduino code is open in the Arduino IDE there will be two tabs, the second of which will be called ‘configuration.h’.
+Alternatively, the old method still works.
+When the eChook Arduino code is open in the Arduino IDE there will be a tab called ‘Calibration.h’.
 The first parameters in this file are the bluetooth settings.

 Save and upload the new code to the Arduino.